 see advertised.
 (Which is often listed at around $50,000 - $70,000)

 Pay for a new truck driver naturally is at the bottom of the pay

 scale.
 This is much lower than what most people expect when they are

 considering becoming a truck driver.

-A driver with two years driving experience can expect to make between $50,000 and $75,000. (and possibly more) Why such a spread you might ask?
-See the bullet points at the top.
+A driver with over 1 year driving experience can expect to make between $67,000 and $90,000. (and possibly more) Why such a spread you might ask?
+See the bullet points.

 Here is the thing....the top paying companies don't come looking for you.
 You have to find them.
 For more information about company truck driver including details about how much a company driver makes visit Company Drivers